achify/order/README.md

 API documentation is available in `docs/delivery-swagger.yaml`.

+The main order API is documented in `docs/order-swagger.yaml`.

 ### Payment Service

 Payments are recorded through a separate microservice.
 Run the migration and start the service: